nlef/moonraker-telegram-bot/docs/content/interacting-with-klipper.md

+# Interacting with Klipper

-This document is a reference for available interactions between klipper and moonraker-telegram-bot.
+This document is a reference for available interactions between Klipper and moonraker-telegram-bot.
+The commands in this document are formatted so that it is possible to cut-and-paste them into the console or into your macros.

 **Some interactions are done via "M118"/RESPOND extended commands.**
 **You will need to enable the corresponding [section](https://github.com/KevinOConnor/klipper/blob/master/docs/Config_Reference.md#respond) in your printer.cfg file.**

-# Interacting with klipper
-The commands in this document are formatted so that it is possible to cut-and-paste them into the console or into your macros.

 ## Running Macros
 You have the possibility to run klipper macros directly from the chat interface in addition to the macros button.
 Simply type your macro name with a "/" in front of it.
 Please note, that the macro must be saved in klipper config in upper-case lettering.
 Calling the macro in the bot can be lower or uppercase.
 Example usage would be typing `/MY_FAVOURITE_MACRO` or `/my_favourite_macro` into the chat.